mikavir/scrub-savers/README.md

   ![screenshot](documentation/features/feature21.png)

--**Error Handling**
+- **Error Handling**
   - **404**
     - Implementing a 404 page ensures that users have  redirected to the home page if they encounter a broken link, improving their navigation experience.
   ![screenshot](documentation/features/feature30.png)

   - **500**
     - Implementing a 500 error page ensures that users are informed of a server issue and provides a seamless way to return to the home page, enhancing their overall experience even during technical difficulties.
   ![screenshot](documentation/features/feature29.png)